-When the output prefix output is defined, the following output files are written during a simulation run:
+When the output prefix output is defined (in GROMACS, this is automatically set to the value of the -eflag of mdrun), the following output files are written during a simulation run:

 - A state file, named output.colvars.state, which is written at the end of the specified run.
 This file is in plain text format by default, or in binary format if the environment variable COLVARS_BINARY_RESTART is set to a non-zero integer.
-The state file can be used to continue a simulation: unless its contents are embedded in the checkpoint file of the MD engine itself (currently, GROMACS and LAMMPS support this), instructions for loading the Colvars state file will be required in the simulation script (see 3.5). - If the parameter colvarsRestartFrequency is larger than zero and the restart prefix is defined, a restart file is written every that many steps: this file is fully equivalent to the final state file.
+The state file can be used to continue a simulation: unless its contents are embedded in the checkpoint file of the MD engine itself (currently, GROMACS and LAMMPS support this), instructions for loading the Colvars state file will be required in the simulation script (see 3.5). - If the parameter colvarsRestartFrequency is larger than zero and the restart prefix is defined (note: this is not the case in GROMACS), a restart file is written every that many steps: this file is fully equivalent to the final state file.
 The name of this file is restart.colvars.state. - If the parameter colvarsTrajFrequency is greater than 0 (default value: 100 steps), a trajectory file, named output.colvars.traj, is written during the simulation.
 Unlike a state file, this file is not needed to restart a simulation, but can be used for post-processing and analysis.
 The format of this file is described in sec.
-3.7.5.

-Additionally, certain features, when enabled, can emit output files with a specific purpose: for example, potentials of mean force (PMFs) can be written to file to be analyzed or plotted.
+3.7.5. - Additionally, certain features, when enabled, can emit output files with a specific purpose: for example, potentials of mean force (PMFs) can be written to file to be analyzed or plotted.
 These files are described in the respective sections, but as a general rule they all use names beginning with the output prefix.
 Like the trajectory file, these additional files are needed only for analyzing a simulation's results, but not to continue it.